- Asked by: Ms Wendy Alexander, MSP for Paisley North, Scottish Labour

 Answered by Margaret Curran on 28 November 2002

-To ask the Scottish Executive what percentage of households with children have been in temporary accommodation in the Renfrewshire Council area in each year since 1997.
+To ask the Scottish Executive what action is being taken to reduce the number of households and, in particular, households with children living in temporary accommodation in the Renfrewshire Council area since 1997.

 Answer